Dum aloo is a delicious potato curry from the North of India and Bangladesh, my version is vegetarian and features a delicious tomato gravy.

 - Peel the garlic and then mash it with the side of a knife to form a puree.

-- Blend the water with the cashew nuts in a mini blender and allow to soak in whilst you cook.
+- Blend the water with the cashew nuts in a mini blender and allow to soak, whilst you cook.

 - Add the onions and cook for 5 or 6 minutes.

-- Add the potatoes, ½ teaspoon of salt and the turmeric and cook for 5 minutes.
+- Add the potatoes, salt and turmeric and cook for 5 minutes.

 - Add the coriander powder, chilli powder, cumin powder and amchoor and stir to combine.